MicrosoftDocs/memdocs/memdocs/intune/user-help/set-up-mobile-threat-defense.md

 * [Zimperium MTD](https://play.google.com/store/apps/details?id=com.zimperium.zips)

 ## Step 2: Activate MTD app
-Return to the **Get access** screen where you were first prompted to install the MTD app.
-Complete the following steps to activate the app on your iOS or Android device.
+Complete the following steps to activate the MTD app on your iOS or Android device.

 ### Activation for iOS app
 1. Open the MTD app.
 2. The MTD app asks for permission to open Microsoft Authenticator.
 Select **Open**.
 3. Select your work account and sign in.
 4. Wait while the MTD app scans your device for security threats.
+If the scan doesn't happen automatically, you can start the scan yourself.
 5. Return to the school or work app that you were originally trying to access, and then sign in.
 At this point, you may be prompted to complete other security and compliance requirements, such as creating a device PIN or encrypting your device.
 Follow the onscreen prompts to resolve pending requirements.
 If you're still blocked, you can:
     * Go back to the **Get access** screen and select **Recheck**.
 Then try accessing your work app again.
     * Go to the MTD app and [check for existing threats](#resolving-a-threat) you may have missed in the first scan.
 Follow the in-app guidance to resolve the threat.
 Then try accessing your work app again.